nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

 As a common use case, resampling can be a viable means to downsample image quality on purpose to increase processing speed and lower memory consumption of an analysis pipeline.
-In fact, certain image viewers also require images to be resampled to display overlays.
+In fact, certain image viewers (e.g., FSLView) also require images to be resampled to display overlays.

 On an advanced note,